MaelBarret/property-market-analysis/README.md

 Fetch data from https://files.data.gouv.fr.

 Still to be finished.
-Code need to be generalized to be used with user interface.
+Code need to be generalized in order to be used with user interface.